Recent Acquisition by AFA of “A very tired child, 2023”

 A question may arise for some: does this "divine" pursuit ignore existential needs?
 For example, where does the political play a part in this reciprocal process if there is no explicit political content in the produced work?
 Consider someone who practices care by helping elderly prisoners and also produces artwork in the form of watercolors based on a particular view of the forest seen from prison windows.
 These watercolors contain no overt political messaging accessible to the average viewer.
 However, they serve as therapy for the artist and potentially for viewers who have developed a relationship with the artist (including possibly the prisoner).
 In this simplified example, we recognize the political in the act of care—the face-to-face relational practice with the prisoner—rather than in the artwork.
 This example bypasses the competitive values of the current reality system in several ways.
 First, visiting the prisoner has no financial benefit, and the relationships potentially developed counter the judicial system's obsession with separation and isolation.
 The artwork is secondary but still vital to the artist and serves as a focal point for the viewer who is in a relationship with the artist—a kind of evangelizing mechanism.

 Apart from face-to-face relational care as a political act, is there not also a need for direct political involvement?
 I would argue that direct political involvement often serves as symptom management or harm reduction, which, while necessary, is not effectively achieved through art or craft alone.
-This is a contentious point, but I maintain that politics are a necessary evil (as Thomas Paine suggested) and are often symptomatic.
+This is a contentious point, but I maintain that politics is a necessary evil (as Thomas Paine suggested) and are often symptomatic.
 I am interested in effecting real change through care practices.
 Political activism is essential for managing these symptoms, but it can be argued that it is ineffective as it relies too heavily on the institutional frameworks it seeks to critique.
-In their essay titled “Infrastructur, Ideology, Hegemony” Mather Poole writes that ,” any institutional form (such as an artwork) that seeks to question its own institution character only further entrenches its position as such, because it not only presumes the freedom to do so (because it can, since it is already a valued part of a hegemonic system), but as Beech shows us, this presumption further lifts (assumes) the already-instititutional question-asking subject into its institutional hegemonic position, re-entrenching and re-affirming this hegemonic position.”
-Poole refers to artist Amanda Beech’s questions of art’s ability to “to do something” because of its political limitations.
+In their essay titled Infrastructure, Ideology, Hegemony Mather Poole writes that ”any institutional form (such as an artwork) that seeks to question its own institution character only further entrenches its position as such, because it not only presumes the freedom to do so (because it can, since it is already a valued part of a hegemonic system),(...) this presumption further lifts (assumes) the already-institutional question-asking subject into its institutional hegemonic position, re-entrenching and re-affirming this hegemonic position.”

 Panic and Dreams

 The current reality we live in makes it tremendously difficult to provide care, primarily due to separation.
-Our loved ones are often not within arm's reach, and the illusion of scarcity of time exacerbates emotionally draining situations.
+Our loved ones are often not within arm's reach, and the illusion of scarcity of time and other resources exacerbates emotionally draining situations.
 Competition has led to unbearable isolation precisely when face-to-face interactions are most needed—such as in childcare, elderly care, and caring for the sick and imprisoned.
 We are in a chronic state of panic partly due to our addiction to devices we are unable to part with.
 None of this is new—it has been well studied—and the increasing evidence shows that the non-human scale at which we live is exacerbating our mental health crisis, while our sense of futility and isolation is hindering the development of effective care practices.

 Competition